oliver-zehentleitner/Taubenschlag/README.md

 ## Installation guide for debian 10
 Request a Twitter dev account: https://developer.twitter.com/en/account/environments

-An A record with domain and IP to the server of the Bot.
+Create an A record with domain and IP to the server of the Bot.

 You need a server with Python3, a webserver and a reverse proxy.
 The Webserver and reverse proxy can easily get provided with apache2: